 Skip to main content

-The decision between a Cloud (IaaS/SaaS) and an On-Premise (local) installation of NethVoice on NethServer largely depends on business requirements, available IT resources, and specific needs regarding control, security, and scalability.
+The choice between a Cloud (IaaS/SaaS) and an On-Premise (local) installation of NethVoice on NethServer largely depends on business requirements, available IT resources, and specific needs related to control, security, and scalability.

 NethVoice cannot be accessed using an IP address — clients (IP phones, mobile apps, CTI integrations, and NethLink) must be always configured to use the publicly resolvable FQDN.